damon-murdoch/emerald-battle-revolution/README.md

 of the code will be deployed.
 This will be kept up to date with the latest stable `dev` release.

-### Mint (Release)

-This is the second main release branch for the software, which has Groulslash's nature mints code implemented on top of the other main branch features.
-This has been added to a seperate branch to prevent merge conflicts in the future once the mints are implemented on the upstream branch of `PokeEmerald-Expanded.` This will be kept up to date with the latest stable `dev` release.

-### Modified (Release)

-This is an offshoot branch of the software, which has modified moves / learn tables / etc. for some Pokemon or items which will be notated with the `// Modified` comment after each adjusted line.
-The `main` or `dev` branches will never directly modify a Pokemon's stats or otherwise modify them from how they behave in the main series titles.
-This will be kept up to date with the latest stable `dev` release.

-### Combined (Release)

-This is a combined branch of both the `mint` and `modified` releases, so you can use the modified Pokemon with the nature mint code together.
-This will be kept up to date with the latest stable `dev` release.

-### Debug (Release)

-This is the third release branch for the software, which has all of the main branch features with debug code (i.e. debug menu) added for testing purposes.

 ### Dev (Development)

 This is the main development branch for the software, which is where code which is actively being worked on is stored.
-The `Main` and `Mint` branches are both merged from this branch once the software has been tested and verified as working.
+This branch has the debug menu enabled, as well as other debugging features.
 This branch is generally not advised to be used for a genuine playthrough, and may not always be in a compiling state when committed.

 ## Changelog